Image

 Unlawful possession is typically charged as a Class C felony, but it becomes a Class B felony if you have prior convictions for violent crimes or unlawful possession.
 If you’ve been accused, it’s critical to have an experienced Osage County, MO criminal defense attorney evaluate your case, challenge the evidence, and fight to preserve your rights and future.

-Unlawful Use of a Weapon in the Osage County, MO Area
+Unlawful Use of a Weapon in Osage County, MO

-• Pointing or displaying a gun in a threatening or dangerous way
+• Flashing or brandishing a gun in a way that alarms or threatens others

-• Carrying a concealed weapon without the appropriate permit
+• Carrying a concealed weapon without legal authorization

 • Possessing illegal weapon modifications or accessories